 Id. at 207-08.

 See Måns Rosén et al., Shaken Baby Syndrome and the Risk of Losing Scientific Scrutiny, 106 Acta Paediatr.
 1905 (2017).
-The experts appointed included two pediatricians, experts in forensic medicine, radiology, medical epidemiology, and medical and research ethics.
+The appointed experts included two pediatricians, as well as experts in forensic medicine, radiology, medical epidemiology, and medical and research ethics.
 Four of the experts came from the Karolinska Institute, which awards the Nobel Prize in Physiology or Medicine.

 Niels Lynøe, Göran Elinder et al., The Swedish Systematic Review is Not Flawed and Should Not be Ignored, Acta Paediatr.
 (2018) DOI:10.1111/apa.14575.

 Niels Lynøe et al., Insufficient Evidence For ′Shaken Baby Syndrome′ ‐ A Systematic Review, 106 Acta Paediatr.
 1021 (2017).

 SBU Report, supra n.1, at 22-25.